No project description provided

 - Testing leaks this often slows down testing even more compared to a simple run with valgrind.

-- It does not seem too elegant, since a valgrind output file is passed to the pytest as an argument.
+- It does not seem too elegant, since a valgrind output file is passed to the pytest as an argument (I doubt there is a solution for this).

 - If you do not have useful function names in your output maybe you did not build a debug build?